errisy/siama-deploy/README.md

 # SIAMA Full Stack Test

 ## Front End Tech
-Angular 2, SystemJS
+Angular 2, SystemJS, errisy-task/errisy-tsc (for cancelling UI tasks)

 ## Server Tech

-errisy-server (A full stack Remote Procedure Call server) REST APIs (Written in app/app.rpc.ts) errisy-server loads the app.rpc.js at runtime and execute the APIs defined in it.
+errisy-server (A full stack Remote Procedure Call server for REST APIs) REST APIs (Written in app/app.rpc.ts) errisy-server loads the app.rpc.js at runtime and execute the APIs defined in it. app.client.ts is automatically generated for client side async/await style API calls.
+Error message can be sent from server to client when exception is wrapped with RPCError class.

 ## Folders
 **siama/ng2/** is the source file for the whole project.